Vodafone Netherlands: Vodafone acquisition

 In June 1999, Libertel went public on the Amsterdam Stock Exchange as Libertel NV (ticker symbol: LTEL).
 Following the IPO, ING retained 5% (down from 30%) while Vodafone's share of 70% remained unchanged.
 In 2000, Vodafone changed the brand name for Libertel to "Libertel-Vodafone".

 In 2002, Libertel-Vodafone was rebranded to "Vodafone" and saw major branding changes by the Vodafone Group.
 Other Vodafone subsidiaries also went through a similar transition, aiming to establish the first global mobile telecommunications company with a familiar 'look and feel' throughout the world.

 Vodafone Group performed a buyout in 2003 of the shares in Vodafone Libertel N.V. that it did not already own.
 At this time, Libertel was delisted from the Euronext Amsterdam stock market. in favour of Vodafone Libertel BV Dutch subsidiary Vodafone Group's pre-existing Dutch.

 On September 30, 2007, Vodafone Libertel changed its type of business entity type from NV to BV, henceforth trading as Vodafone Libertel BV.

 In 2011, the Macintosh Retail Group sold BelCompany and Telefoonkopen.nl to Vodafone Netherlands for 120 million euro.
 By 2016, Vodafone had either closed or rebranded the BelCompany stores.

 On 3 April 2012, Vodafone Libertel acquired Telespectrum Telecommunicatie B.V.

 On 1 October 2015, Vodafone Libertel acquired mITE Systems B.V.

 Ziggo merger

 A merger was announced on 16 February 2016 with Ziggo.
 The European Commission approved the merger in August 2016, on the condition that Vodafone splits off its fixed-line internet business.
-The new parent company for both Ziggo and Vodafone, called VodafoneZiggo, with a 50/50 joint ownership by Liberty Global and Vodafone, was created on 31 December 2016.
+The new parent company for both Ziggo and Vodafone, called VodafoneZiggo, with a 50/50 joint ownership by Ziggo and Vodafone, was created on 31 December 2016.